JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 Even after we attain Paradise, we encounter secrets in connection with the seven sacred worlds of the Father which revolve about Paradise.
 On each of these Father worlds there is to be found a domain of knowledge and experiences which is confidential to a certain group of beings.
 All others are denied access to this secret domain.

-Divinington—the abode of Thought Adjusters-- is open only to the Father-fragmented entities.
+Divinington—the abode of Thought Adjusters— is open only to the Father-fragmented entities.
 All orders of intelligent beings are forbidden to land on Divinington.

 In a military organization the higher officers are often in possession of information which it is not wise to transmit to the rank and file of the army.

 ### 6. Criticism: There is no doctrine of sin in _The Urantia Book_.
 Neither is there a plan of salvation for lost man.

 Again, our critic has failed to read _The Urantia Book_ which presents a clear-cut doctrine of sin.
 True it does redefine sin so as to forever separate it from errors of partial understanding and the potential evil of finite imperfection.
-Urantia doctrine of sin also separates this state from the ordinary "guilt feelings" which a mistaught conscience (supposedly the voice of God to the soul) imposes upon other-wise well-meaning individuals who are conscious of having violated the mores--failed to live up to some ethical ideal or some social regulation or other man-made dogmas.
+Urantia doctrine of sin also separates this state from the ordinary "guilt feelings" which a mistaught conscience (supposedly the voice of God to the soul) imposes upon other-wise well-meaning individuals who are conscious of having violated the mores—failed to live up to some ethical ideal or some social regulation or other man-made dogmas.

 Let _The Urantia Book_ tell its own story about sin.

-First, there is the background and cosmic setting of all sin as portrayed in the Lucifer rebellion--the attack upon the personality of God, the divine rule of his Creator Sons, and the whole scheme of Paradise ascension of mortal creatures to the Corps of the Finality.
+First, there is the background and cosmic setting of all sin as portrayed in the Lucifer rebellion—the attack upon the personality of God, the divine rule of his Creator Sons, and the whole scheme of Paradise ascension of mortal creatures to the Corps of the Finality.
 Then follows the story of the Caligastia betrayal of this world and the devastating consequences of the planetary rebellion.

 Now as to sin as a personal experience: